RockefellerArchiveCenter/processing-manual/planning.md

 ---
 layout: docs
-title:  "Processing Manual - Planning"
+title:  "Rockefeller Archive Center Guide to Processing Collections - Planning"
 ---

 **_All processing activities at RAC must be approved by the Head of Processing._**